jhspetersson/fselect/README.md

 Use single quotes if you need to address files with spaces:

-    fselect path from '/home/user/Misc stuff' where name != 'Some file'
+    fselect "path from '/home/user/Misc stuff' where name != 'Some file'"

 Regular expressions of [Rust flavor](https://docs.rs/regex/1.1.0/regex/#syntax) are supported: